Cynsar-Capital/cynsar-capital-web/content/pages/index.md

       - type: FeaturedItem
         title: Initiation
         text: >+
-          We aim to initiate them with our playbook that loosely defines certain ideas and philosophy and litmus test that provides introspections to the businesses in this step
+          We aim to initiate businesses with our playbook that loosely defines certain ideas and philosophy with a litmus test that provides introspections to the businesses in this step

           *   A form of investment is provided to the parties involved

           <!---->

-          *   Community testing and governance setup
+          *   e-Governance setup and team formation

         actions:
           - type: Button